 I’ve used B+W polarizing and UV filters across my lenses for many years now, and have always been impressed by the build quality and durability.
 Again, a premium option, but a good one.

 Further Travel Photography Reading and Resources

-Well, that sums up my guide to Neutral Density Filters.
+Well, that sums up my guide to Neutral Density, also known as ND Filters.
 I hope you found it useful – don’t forget to fire any questions at me in the comments.
 I’ve also put together a number of other photography related guides and resources that you might find useful.
 These are:

 - My always expanding series of Photography Location Guides, to help you get the best shot in locations around the world.

 - An overview of my Travel Photography Gear, in case you wondered what a professional photographer has in his bag